API-Skeletons/doctrine-orm-graphql/docs/events.rst

   filters already applied.
 * ``getCollection`` - Will return the unfetched collection object.
 This is useful if you need to fetch the collection to apply additional criteria.
+* ``setCollection`` - Will set the collection object.
+This is useful if you need to filter the collection directly.

 Modify an Entity Definition
 ===========================